wjh18/pyspeedinsights/README.md

 ## Why pyspeedinsights?

-Manually running your website's pages through Lighthouse or PageSpeed Insights can be extremely time consuming and difficult to manage.
-Especially with a large site.
+Manually running your website's pages through Lighthouse or PageSpeed Insights can be extremely time consuming and cumbersome.
+This is especially true if your site contains a large number of pages.

-I personally had a hard time analyzing my site's overal performance from a 10,000-foot view without manually testing many similar types of pages.
+There's no easy way to analyze your site's overall performance from a 10,000-foot view without manually testing many similar types of pages.

-That's why I made this package.
-While there are similar tools out there, I couldn't find any solid Python ones that were easy to use.
+That's what this package attempts to solve.
+While there are similar tools out there, there weren't any solid Python ones that were built to support analysis in bulk.

 The pyspeedinsights cli allows you to analyze your entire site's performance quickly and uncover bottlenecks by reviewing color-coded audit results and metrics for each page in Excel.